PSingletary/NCSC-pwauditor-1.2.1/readme.txt

 .PARAMTER unsuppress - Optional
 Changes the output to show detailed results that includes:
-* all accounts that share same password and if that password is blacklisted
+* all accounts that share same password and if that password is deny listed
-* all accounts that have a weak password (one in blacklist) including plaintext password
+* all accounts that have a weak password (one in deny list) including plaintext password

 .EXAMPLE
-.\pwauditor -DC PW.com -NC "dc=pw,dc=com" -organisation NCSC Script will look for the following blacklist in the same path as it top_10.txt, top_100.txt, top_10000.txt
+.\pwauditor -DC PW.com -NC "dc=pw,dc=com" -organisation NCSC Script will look for the following deny list in the same path as it top_10.txt, top_100.txt, top_10000.txt
 Result is count of weak passwords and duplicated passwords both to screen and to text file
     Results for file: top_10000.txt
-    Number of blacklisted passwords used : 12
+    Number of deny list passwords used : 12
     Number of duplicated passwords       : 5
     - Number of duplications of password 1 : 2
     - Number of duplications of password 2 : 3